microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 ```
 #### DMF_MODULE_DECLARE_NO_CONFIG

-This macro indicates that the [Module has no Config].
+This macro indicates that the Module has no Config.
 Use
 this macro to make the Module standard and for possible additional
 features in the future.
 ```